Skip to main content

 Tips for improvement:

-1. Check heading structure: Having a clear hierarchy to your immerse sections will make them easier to follow on all devices.
+1. Check heading structure: Having a clear hierarchy of your Content pages will make them easier to follow on all devices.

 2. Break out text with white space: Improve reader experience by reducing cognitive load and increasing the visual appeal of a layout.

-3. Include visuals and interactivity: Include images or interactivity early on in an Immerse section to boost engagement.
+3. Include visuals and interactivity: Include images or interactivity early on in Content pages to boost engagement.

 4. Check mobile preview: Make sure that content is correctly ordered and cropped for your mobile readers.
 Tips on improving your mobile view can be found here, here, and here.